 Other Camp sites nearby

 I was absolutely blown away at the range of camping opportunities around Pemberton.
-I’m not sure whether the DEC has a greater presence in Pemberton, but they have more camp sites available than anywhere else I have been to.
+I’m not sure whether the DPAW has a greater presence in Pemberton, but they have more camp sites available than anywhere else I have been to.

 1) Drafty’s is another campsite located on the Heartbreak trail.
 It is set up for more people and has a camp kitchen, several drop toilets, gas burners and in total 22 camp sites.

 2) Snottygobble Loop is a stunning campsite along the Carey Brook.
 It has 9 camp sites and a large group camp area with shared cooking facilities

 3) Grass Tree Hollow is also along the Carey Brook, and has 5 camp sites.

 4) Leaning Marri Camp ground is located close to Yeagarup Lake, and has a number of camp sites available.